mihir224/report-generator/README.md

 # report-generator
-A report generator based on React and Node Js.
+This is a custom report generator that I made using React and Node Js.
+It has the functionality to parse .csv file data and make the report of the summary of the data accordingly through a custom html template.
+Do give it a try!

 ## Getting started
 Clone the repo: